arnmap/arnmap/README.md

 ```
 ## arnmap.py
 ```
-Class module where core functionality is defined.
+Class module.
 Includes an entry point and main method allowing it to be run directly.
 ```
 ## arnmap_helper.py
 ```